dev-cetera/df_di/README.md

 ## Features

 - Robust support for `FutureOr`, facilitating seamless handling of both synchronous and asynchronous dependencies and callbacks.
-- Ability to register dependencies using both “type” and “key”, enabling the management of multiple dependencies of the same type.dependencies of the same type.
+- Ability to register dependencies using both “type” and “key”, enabling the management of multiple dependencies of the same type.
 - Supports standard features like factory dependencies and lazy initialization for singleton dependencies.
 - Abstract service classes that integrate effortlessly with your application.
 - Clear and comprehensive documentation for easy understanding.